wbreeze/wind_and_water/_posts/2020-03-29-between-borders.md

 credit card and hands me a key.

 The room is warm, clean, well appointed and decorated.
 I treat myself to a long hot shower and wash and wash.
-I even wash my shirts and underware that I had worn in the lockdown.
+I even wash my shirts and underwear that I had worn in the lockdown.
 I'm only half aware what I'm doing, a sort of symbolic cleansing.
 I only know that it feels good.